runrig-coop/the-runrig-plan/home.md

 <!-- SECTION 2 -->
 ## More than just a software commons
-Free & open source software is a vital commons in need of further expansion, but it is a commons of information only.
-It is a starting point, not the destination.
+Free & open source software is a vital commons in today's digital world.
+It is, however, a commons of _information only_ — it is a starting point, not the destination.
 Real autonomy requires control of the underlying infrastructure, something beyond the capacity of most individuals.
 Runrig is a plan for the collective ownership of the system as a whole, because no software user is free until all users are free.